What is dropshipping? How it works and how to start in the UK

 Dropshipping is a retail fulfilment method where you sell products through your own online store without ever holding inventory.
 When a customer places an order, you pass it to a third-party supplier who picks, packs, and ships the item directly to the buyer.

-This means you don't need a warehouse, and you only pay for products after you've already made a sale.
-The global dropshipping market was valued at $543.53 billion in 2026, according to Grand View Research, which reflects how popular this model has become for entrepreneurs seeking a low-barrier route into ecommerce.
+You don't need a warehouse, and you only pay for products after you've already made a sale.
+The global dropshipping market was valued at $543.53 billion in 2026, according to Grand View Research, which shows how popular this model has become for entrepreneurs seeking a low-barrier route into ecommerce.

 How does dropshipping work?